12 min read

 Integrations: Different integration in web and product analytics, digital marketing, etc. Google Ad Manager integration is not available.

-Pricing: Undisclosed, a website called comparecamp.com mentions a starting point of $1000 per month, with no free trials available.
+Pricing: Undisclosed, however, you can request a pricing list on their official website.
+However, a website called comparecamp.com mentions a starting point of $1000 per month, with no free trials available.

 Readouts: In-product, CSV files, integration with Adobe Analytics